dimitri-nicolo/calico/master/getting-started/kubernetes/installation/hosted/essentials/index.md

 however, you can adapt any hosted install manifest by making changes described in the [modifying your manifest to install essentials](adapt)

-Additional things the [calico-essentials.yaml](1.6/calico-essentials.yaml) does
+The additional things the [calico-essentials.yaml](1.6/calico-essentials.yaml) does
-is:
+are:
   - Enables prometheus reporting (this is different from felix's prometheus settings)
   - Creates a new service: calico-node-metrics exposing prometheus reporting